FAQ: All Your Dog Trainer Questions Answered!

 We understand life happens and will do our best to accommodate any changes or cancellations.
 However, please read over contract and invoice for expiration dates, nonrefundable deposits, and cancellation fees.
 Here is a brief overview.

 For last minute session cancellations (less then 24 hours notice), your session lost will not be refundable.
-To regain this session you will have to pay a $50 fee.
+To regain this session there is a fee.
 We do not want you to miss your sessions as they are very important to your progression and ultimate result.
 Please do your very best to make your scheduled sessions as this is part of the commitment process to your dog and crucial to your success.

 To reschedule future sessions please notify us ASAP so we can see if we have any openings in our schedule.
 We do book up far in advance so please try your hardest to stick with your original schedule of sessions.